Why Does My Head Hurt? Is It Stress Related?

 Migraines

-What causes migraines is an ongoing research question, but researchers believe they may be caused by changes in the brain's blood flow and nerve cell activity.
-Genetics are also clearly implicated in migraines since 80% of people who experience them have at least one close relative who also experiences such headaches.
+What causes migraines is an ongoing research question, but experts believe they may be influenced by changes in blood pressure and the brain's blood flow and nerve cell activity.
+Genetics are also clearly implicated in migraines, since 80% of people who experience them have at least one close relative who also experiences such headaches.

 Although a migraine can appear without warning, it is often precipitated by a trigger.
 While migraine triggers vary from person to person, an individual may remain sensitive to the same triggers over time.